SS Shinyō Maru: Hell ship

 The two torpedoes that hit Shin'yō Maru killed or wounded many of the PoWs in her holds, and some of her Japanese crew and guards.
 As she sank, the guards machine-gunned the PoWs to try to prevent them from abandoning ship.
 Some of the PoWs nevertheless tried to either abandon ship or attack the guards.
 The surviving ships of the convoy launched boats to rescue Shin'yō Maru's crew and guards.
 These boats also opened fire on the PoWs.
 A machine-gun mounted on the grounded ship also fired on the prisoners.
 Of 750 PoWs aboard the hell ship, 668 were killed.
 83 got ashore alive, but one died the next day.
 47 of her 52 Japanese crew and army guards were also killed.

 The escaped PoWs went inland, where they met a Filipino guerilla group commanded by a US Colonel McGee.
 The guerillas radioed US forces, who sent the submarine USS Narwhal to rescue them.
-On 29 October 1944 Narwhal came into Sian Bay, where she embarked 81 of the 82 survivors.
+On 29 October 1944 Narwhal came into Sindangan Bay, where she embarked 81 of the 82 survivors.
 One survivor, Joseph Coe, chose to remain to serve with the guerillas.

 On 30 December 1944 a note was pencilled on FRUPAC's record of the Japanese naval signal of 6 September.
 It says "FRUEF (31 Dec '44) gets 750 Ps/W".
 "FRUEF" is the British Radio Unit Eastern Fleet.
 "Ps/W" is prisoners of war.
 FRUPAC seems to have misinterpreted the Japanese signal, with fatal consequences.

 Monuments and commemorations

 In 1991 the Seychelles Postal Service issued a set of four commemorative stamps featuring historic cargo ships.
 One featured an artwork of Clan Mackay at sea.

 On 7 September 1998, the 54th anniversary of the sinking of Shin'yō Maru, a plaque commemorating the victims of the massacre was dedicated in San Antonio, Texas.
+The town of Sindangan, Zamboanga del Norte, dedicated a memorial on September 7, 2014, on the 70th Anniversary of the incident, remembering the victims and survivors of the Shinyo Maru, as well as the townsfolk who extended help.